invalidusernamecalled/wintar/README.md

 Important!
 + <SUP>DOES **NOT SUPPORT** ADDING TO EXISTING ARCHIVES.
-+ <SUP>HAS KNOWN BUGS WHEN HANDLING FILES WITH SPECIAL CHARACTERS IN GUI DRAG 'n' DROP.
++ <SUP>Has known bugs when HANDLING FILES WITH SPECIAL CHARACTERS in GUI drag 'n' drop operations.
 Not recommended for use in GUI